 Configure ASH

-To use ASH, enable and configure the following flags for each node of your cluster.
+To configure ASH, you can set the following YB-TServer flags for each node of your cluster.

 Flag Description

-Default: false.
+ysql_yb_enable_ash Enables ASH.
 Changing this flag requires a VM restart.
+Default: true

-ysql_yb_ash_circular_buffer_size Size (in KBs) of circular buffer where the samples are stored.
+ysql_yb_ash_circular_buffer_size Size (in KiB) of circular buffer where the samples are stored.

-Default: 1000.
+ysql_yb_ash_sampling_interval_ms Sampling interval (in milliseconds).
 Changing this flag doesn't require a VM restart.
+Default: 1000

 Limitations

-Note that the following limitations are subject to change as the feature is in Tech Preview.
+Note that the following limitations are subject to change.

 • ASH is not available for YB-Master processes.